sosy-lab/cpachecker/doc/tutorials/test-harness.md

     [.. snip output ..]
     Stopping analysis ...
 (CPAchecker.runAlgorithm, INFO)

     Verification result: FALSE.
-Property violation (assertion in line 37: Condition "x * y != 39203" failed in "example_bug.c", line 37) found by chosen configuration.
+Property violation (assertion in line 39: Condition "There are 5 or more non-prime numbers between 2 and 100" failed in "example_bug.c", line 39) found by chosen configuration.
     More details about the verification run can be found in the directory "./output".
     Graphical representation included in the file "./output/Counterexample.1.html".
     ```
     By default, CPAchecker checks for failing assertions.
     Line "Verification result: FALSE" tells us that CPAchecker figured out that
-    the failing assertion in line 10 is reachable.
+    the failing assertion in line 39 is reachable.
     It also produces a test harness `output/Counterexample.1.harness.c`
-    (the number '1' may differ for other programs):
+    (the number '1' in the file name may differ for other programs):
     ```
     struct _IO_FILE;
     typedef struct _IO_FILE FILE;